dheadshot/genie-machine/Design Documentation/Database_Schema.md

   NumDays1 INTEGER DEFAULT NULL CHECK (NumDays1 >= 0 or NumDays1 ISNULL), -- Number of Days (or NULL if unknown)
-  Comment1 TEXT DEFAULT NULL,              -- Comment on the Age Source1ID INTEGER DEFAULT NULL REFERENCES Source (SourceID), -- Source for Age 1 (or NULL if none) InclusiveAge2 TEXT DEFAULT NULL CHECK ((InclusiveAge2 ISNULL and AgeType IS NOT 'BET') or (AgeType IS 'BET' and (InclusiveAge2 = 'Y' or InclusiveAge2 = 'N'))), -- Only used if AgeTypeID is 'BET', otherwise NULL, Does the age range include the age specified, Yes or No?
+  Comment1 TEXT DEFAULT NULL,              -- Comment on the Age Source1ID INTEGER DEFAULT NULL REFERENCES Source (SourceID), -- Source for Age 1 (or NULL if none) InclusiveAge2 TEXT DEFAULT NULL CHECK ((InclusiveAge2 ISNULL and AgeTypeID IS NOT 'BET') or (AgeTypeID IS 'BET' and (InclusiveAge2 = 'Y' or InclusiveAge2 = 'N'))), -- Only used if AgeTypeID is 'BET', otherwise NULL, Does the age range include the age specified, Yes or No?
 (NULL default for most AgeTypeIDs, otherwise default Yes)
   UseMonths2 INTEGER DEFAULT NULL CHECK ((AgeTypeID IS NOT 'BET' and UseMonths2 IS NULL) or UseMonths2 IN (0, 1)), -- Only used if AgeTypeID is 'BET', otherwise NULL, Are we using the Months field?
 Specifically, the age could only be known in the days:years form.
   NumYears2 INTEGER DEFAULT NULL CHECK ((AgeTypeID IS NOT 'BET' and NumYears2 IS NULL) or NumYears2 ISNULL or NumYears2 >= 0), -- Only used if AgeTypeID is 'BET', otherwise NULL, Number of Years (or NULL also if unknown)
   NumMonths2 INTEGER DEFAULT NULL CHECK ((AgeTypeID IS NOT 'BET' and NumMonths2 ISNULL) or (UseMonths2 = 0 and NumMonths2 ISNULL) or NumMonths2 ISNULL or NumMonths2 >= 0), -- Only used if AgeTypeID is 'BET', otherwise NULL, Number of Months (or NULL also if unknown or not applicable (see UseMonths2 field))